nealyip/laravel-otp-validation/readme.md

 use Illuminate\Foundation\Auth\User as Authenticatable;

-class User extends Authenticatable implement Nealyip\LaravelOTPValidation\OTP\OTPTarget {
+class User extends Authenticatable implements Nealyip\LaravelOTPValidation\OTP\OTPTarget {

     /**
      * Provide the email for the user used by the Email Provider,